-To test your optin, set the Display Rules to have the optin load only on a single page of your site.
+To test your campaign, set the Display Rules to have the campaign load only on a single page of your site.
 Our page-slug guide will show you how to target specific pages.

-Create a Test Page on the site.
-Preferably this page should not be indexed, not allowed for bots, etc. Something like: yoursite.com/test.
+Create a test page on the site.
+Preferably this page should not be indexed, not allowed for bots, etc. It can be something like: yoursite.com/test.
 The slug shown on the previous URL is:

-For the optin that is being tested, go to your Display Rules → Where Should This Campaign Load? → Visitors Browsing These Pages → and then make it exactly matches test (or whatever is the right URL path for your test page.
+For the campaign that is being tested, go to your Display Rules tab.
+Then, under Where Should This Campaign Load? expand Visitors Browsing These Pages.
+Make sure the Status toggle is set to Active and then make it exactly matches test (or whatever is the right URL path for your test page.
 If the URL is

 yoursite.com/my-optinmonster-test-page then your slug would be

-Confirm that the Optin is LIVE.
-This is located on the top-right area of your Builder Screen when editing your optin.
+Confirm that the campaign is Live.
+This is located on the top-right area of your Builder Screen when editing your campaign.

 Every time you need to test again, close your Incognito Window and then open up a new Incognito window as this refreshes the session.